cyverse-gis/data2science/README.md

 web app files are located in `/opt/data-to-science`

-user-data storage is located at `/storage/`

 The web app consists of a series of docker containers controlled by docker compose

 Deploy docker compose
 `docker compose -f docker-compose.prod.yml up -d`

+user-data storage is located at `/storage/` 73TB total storage

+get total storage used and available `df -h .`

 <br/>